Ball hockey

 Ball hockey is a team sport and an off-ice variant of the sport of ice hockey.
-The sport is also a variant of one of several floor hockey game codes but more specifically a variant of street hockey.
+The sport is also a variant of one of several floor hockey game codes; more specifically, it is a variant of street hockey.

 Ball hockey is patterned after and closely related to ice hockey, except the game is played on foot on a non-ice surface, player equipment is different, and an orange ball is used instead of a hockey puck.
 The objective of the game is to score more goals than the opposing team by shooting the ball into the opposing team's net.

 Gameplay

 Teams consist of five runners and one goaltender.
 The five runners are broken down into positions of three forwards and two defense-men, right and left.
 The forwards are further described by position name: Left Wing, Right Wing, and Center.
 These positions are the same as in ice hockey.
 Tournament Ball Hockey rules are numerous and too long to list in this article.
 A list of the official ball hockey tournament rules of the I.S.B.H.F. can be found online.
-For general information's sake, Ball Hockey rules typically stipulate the following basics, meaning if you are playing under these rules, then you are playing Ball Hockey:
+For general information's sake, Ball Hockey rules typically stipulate the following basics which means that when one is playing under these rules, then Ball Hockey is being played: